justinKenealy/Tasker/README.md

 3. Set up PostgreSQL database and run the schema.
 4. Run npm start to start the server.
 5. Open your browser and go to http://localhost:3000 to access the app.

+### Testing

+This project includes a suite of tests to ensure its functionality.
+The tests are written using the jest framework and can be executed as follows:

+1. Ensure all project dependencies are installed: `npm install` in the root directory
+2. Run the testing command `npm test`

+Each test file contains multiple test cases, which are written using the 'descriobe', 'expect', and 'it' syntaxes.
+Within each test case, assertions are made using various testing methods to verify the expected behavior of the code.